farmerhoo/Sparkify/README.md

 ## File Structure

-- mini_sparkify_event_data.json:
+- mini_sparkify_event_data.json: log data of psarkify.
+We use this it in this project.
+It contains 225 distinct users.
-- Sparkify-zh.ipynb
+- Sparkify-zh.ipynb: this is the python notebook file which contains all the analysis code with pyspark.
-- Sparkify-zh.html
+- Sparkify-zh.html: this is a HTML version of the notebook

 ## Project Briefs